sleepyheead/Numpy-Tensorflow-ScikitLearn_Exercises/Issues-Installing-TensorFlow-2-with-GPU-support/1st-Step-Install-CUDA.md

 `cuda: /usr/lib/cuda /usr/include/cuda.h /usr/local/cuda`

-And I tried to install cuda again by running `sudo apt-get install cuda` after above and it says
+And if I tried to install cuda again by running `sudo apt-get install cuda` after above and it says

 `cuda is already the newest version (11.0.2-1)`